-Goal D. Improved Online Course Experience for All Students: Ensure a high-quality online course experience in which technology runs efficiently and effectively to support access, communication, and innovation.
-Ongoing support of both students and faculty is critical to improving the online course experience.
+Goal D. Improved Online Course Experience for All Students: Ensure a high-quality online course experience in which technology runs efficiently and effectively to suppo ort access, comm unication, and inne ovation.
+Ongoing s upport of both students and faculty is critical to improving the online course experience.
+Objective Why Indicator Target Resource Allocation

-Objective Why Indicator Target Resource Allocation Develop badge To support % of career 25% of career Acquisition of a mapping for career those in CE education education paths have badging education to help Programs paths that badging platform prospective students receiving have badging (\$2,500 per clarify and enter the industry year). path and current recognized students stay the credentials path Develop a system for To fulfill OEI Monitoring Monitoring system Time of ODE monitoring which requirements system created and Staff degrees/certificates and guarantee implemented can be obtained completely online and for planning future fully-online students have consistent access to online created and implemented degrees/certificates offerings/paths Use previously developed system to monitor which degrees and certificates can currently be labeled online To fulfill OEI requirements and guarantee students have consistent access to online offerings/paths % of degrees and certificates being monitored 20% of degrees and certificates being monitored Time of ODE Staff Provide clear and complete information to students about degrees and certificates offered online To support keeping student on their path % of students complete a program award (transfer, degree, or certificate) using # of DE courses (or something similar to this statement).
+Develop badge mapping for career education to help prospective students clarify and enter the path and current students stay the path To support those in CE Programs receiving industry recognized credentials % of career education paths that have badging 25% of career education paths have badging Acquisition of a badging platform (\$2,500 per year).
+Funding available within the ODE budget.
+Develop a system for monitoring which degrees/certificates can be obtained completely online and for planning future fully-online degrees/certificates To fulfill OEI requirements and guarantee students have consistent access to online offerings/paths Monitoring system created and implemented Monitoring system created and implemented Time of ODE Staff Use previously developed system to monitor which degrees and certificates can currently be labeled online To fulfill OEI requirements and guarantee students have consistent access to online offerings/paths % of degrees and certificates being monitored 20% of degrees and certificates being monitored Time of ODE Staff Provide clear and complete information to students about degrees and certificates offered online To support keeping student on their path % of students complete a program award (transfer, degree, or certificate) using # of DE courses (or something similar to this statement).
 20% of students complete a program award (transfer, degree, or certificate) using # of DE courses (or something similar to this statement).
 Time of ODE Staff, VPAA, and Academic Deans Develop recommended course templates and models to improve the student user experience To create faster course preparation for faculty and consistent quality for students Creation of templates and models. % of faculty adopt templates Templates and models have been created.
-20% of faculty have adopted templates Time of ODE staff Support peer-to-peer learning for fully online students as well as students in hybrid and face-to- face classes To provide a sense of community for students no matter what the modality of the class Procure a social learning platform to support peer- to-peer learning. % of students engaging with the social learning platform A social learning platform to support peer-to-peer learning has been procured and 50% of students in online and hybrid courses engage with it, plus an additional 25% of students in traditional courses. \$70,000 per year, time of ODE Staff
+20% of faculty have adopted templates Time of ODE staff Support peer-to-peer learning for fully online and hybrid To provide a sense of community for Procure a social learning platform A social learning platform to support peer-to- \$70,000 per year, time of ODE Staff.